essamatefelsherif/weather-visualcrossing/README.md

 ## Usage

-With ESM or TypeScript,
+With ESM or TypeScript:

 ```js
 import { Weather } from '@essamonline/weather-visualcrossing';
 ```
-Sign up for a free account to obtain an API key and include the key in a file called *.api-key* located at the package root directory.
+Sign up for a Visual Crossing free account to obtain an API key and include in a file called '**.api-key**' located at the package root directory.

 ## Weather class